crm416/crm416.github.io/_posts/2015-11-30-android_from_scratch.md

 > Is it an issue that I have no experience developing on Android?

-In his response, Ben explained that this would be part of a long-term effort to scale up Khan Academy's Android expertise.
+In his response, Ben explained that this move would be part of a long-term effort to scale up Khan Academy's Android expertise.
 And that it was expected that there'd be a significant learning curve to getting me up and running on the platform.

 Three months later, and I've built out new features, fixed nasty bugs, and grown to the point where I can meaningfully contribute to our team's technical discussions, as an Android voice.
 All having started from scratch in mid-September.